knative/community/STEERING-COMMITTEE.md

 election.
 Eligibility will not be redetermined at the time of the special election.
 Any replacement SC member will serve out the remainder of the term for the person they are replacing, regardless of the length of that remainder.

+In the event of a resignation or other loss of an appointed end user KSC member, the SC will appoint a new person to fill the end user SC seat.

 ## Changes to the charter